 But it made a difference to Thomas.
 It made a difference because his doubt and his search for proof were evidence that he actually cared enough to know the truth.
-The Hungarian-British philosopher and scientist Michael Polanyi (1891-1976), a brilliant mind who influenced Loder, said, "We know more than we can tell," and that we come to know that something "more," when we care enough to know.
-[3] As we saw in last week's sermon, we come to know through love.
-[4] "Of course," Loder suggests, "if Thomas had really wanted to avoid the implications of the claim his companions were making, if he had really wanted to avoid changing anything, he made a big, tactical mistake.
-He should have just walked away, left the scene so as not to be associated with a marginal person who thought that way."
+The Hungarian-British philosopher and scientist Michael Polanyi (1891-1976), a brilliant mind who influenced Loder, said, "We know more than we can tell," and that we come to know that something "more," when we care enough to know.3 As we saw in last week's sermon, we come to know through love.4 Theologian Wendy Farley has said, "When we conceive of Christianity as beliefs, love fades into the background...."